George L. Leech: Priesthood

 Leech was ordained to the priesthood by Archbishop Denis Dougherty on May 29, 1920.
 He then furthered his studies at the Catholic University of America in Washington, D.C., where he obtained his doctorate in canon law.

 Leech served as secretary of the Apostolic Delegation to the United States, and then as pastor of St. Patrick's Parish in Pottsville, Pennsylvania.
 The Vatican raised Leech to the rank of a privy chamberlain in 1925, and a domestic prelate in 1934.
 He also served as spiritual director of the Regional Holy Name Union and moderator of ecclesiastical conferences.

 Auxiliary Bishop and Bishop of Harrisburg

 On July 6, 1935, Leech was appointed as an auxiliary bishop of Harrisburg and titular bishop of Mela by Pope Pius XI.
 He received his episcopal consecration on October 17, 1935, from Cardinal Dougherty, with Bishops Thomas O’Reilly and James Ryan serving as co-consecrators.

-The pope named Leech as the fifth bishop of Harrisburg on December 19, 1935.
+Pius XI named Leech as the fifth bishop of Harrisburg on December 19, 1935.
 After a month as bishop, he had memorized the forenames of all the clergy of his diocese.
 In 1946, Leech described Howard Hughes' 1943 film The Outlaw as "a destructive and corrupting picture which glamorizes crime and immorality".

 Leech attended the Second Vatican Council from 1962 to 1965; Reverend William Keeler served as his peritus, or expert, at the council.